Feyerabend/cc/ch07/addition/rtosapi/README.md

 ## Pico 2W RTOS w/API

 This is a reused project to show what an API could look like.
 But first some basics.
-This is a preemptive RTOS built from scratch for the Raspberry Pi Pico 2W (RP2350 / Cortex-M33), with a live visual display that makes the scheduler's decisions visible in real time.
+This is a preemptive [RTOS](./../../sec7.4/concurrency/rtos/) built from scratch for the Raspberry Pi Pico 2W (RP2350 / Cortex-M33), with a live visual display that makes the scheduler' decisions visible in real time.

 The primary goal is *educational*: every core concept: context switching, priority preemption, task blocking, round-robin tie-breaking.
 These can be watched happening on screen (rather